trifork/cheetah-infrastructure-utils-kafka/README.md

 | Group          | DESCRIBE                |
 | Cluster        | IDEMPOTENT_WRITE        |

 The `write` operation is a special case as it allows both WRITE and DESCRIBE on the topic and group.
-It is also required to have write accesss to the cluster to allow idempotent producers to produce data to Kafka.
+It is also required to have write access to the cluster to allow idempotent producers to produce data to Kafka.
 Use this for services that produce data to Kafka.

 #### Type: ALL